AlirezaSalehy/plNIC/README.md

 The designed schematic of plNIC is shown bellow:
 <img src="Docs/Imgs/plNIC_Schematic.png" width="90%" height="90%">

+> __Note__ Due to Hi-Z state of pins, if using pin headers and detachable connections in my implementation of this schema, I recommend using a pull-up resistor on the base pin of transistors.
+So to pull the base pin to a logical one by default.

 ### Bill of Materials
 BOM for every plNIC is as follows:
 <table class="table table-bordered table-hover table-condensed">